Don Craig Wiley

 Don Craig Wiley (October 21, 1944 - c.
 November 15, 2001) was an American structural biologist.

 Education

 Wiley received his doctoral degree in biophysics in 1971 from Harvard University, where he worked under the direction of the subsequent 1976 chemistry Nobel Prize winner William N. Lipscomb, Jr.

 There, Wiley did early work on the structure of aspartate carbamoyltransferase, the largest molecular structure determined at that time.
 Noteworthy in this effort was that Wiley managed to grow crystals of aspartate carbamoyltransferase suitable for obtaining its X-ray structure, a particularly difficult task in the case of this molecular complex.

 Career and research

-Wiley was world-renowned for finding new ways to help the human immune system battle such viral scourges as smallpox, influenza, HIV/AIDS and herpes simplex.
+Wiley was world-renowned for finding new ways to help the human immune system battle virus including smallpox, influenza, HIV/AIDS and herpes simplex.

 Famous quote: "I'm sorry, but I just don't understand anything in biology unless I know what it looks like."

 Awards and honors

 In 1990, he was awarded the Louisa Gross Horwitz Prize from Columbia University.
 His research was honored with the 1993 Cancer Research Institute William B. Coley Award.
 Harvard called Wiley "one of the most influential biologists of his generation."
 In 1999, Wiley and another Harvard professor, Jack L. Strominger, won the Japan Prize for their discoveries of how the immune system protects humans from infections.